 Masking of Sensitive Data¶

 As with any third-party service, it’s important for a Wallarm client to understand what client data is sent to Wallarm, and be assured that sensitive data will never reach Wallarm Cloud.
-Wallarm clients with PCI DSS, GDPR and other requirements are recommended to mask sensitive data using special WAF rules.
+Wallarm clients with PCI DSS, GDPR and other requirements are recommended to mask sensitive data using special rules.

-The only data transmitted from WAF nodes to the Wallarm Cloud that may include any sensitive details is information about detected malicious requests.
+The only data transmitted from filtering nodes to the Wallarm Cloud that may include any sensitive details is information about detected malicious requests.
 It’s highly unlikely that a malicious request would contain any sensitive data.
 However, the recommended approach is mask HTTP request fields which may contain PII or credit card details, such as

 cc_number, etc. Using this approach will guarantee that specified information fields will never leave your security perimeter.

-You can apply a special WAF rule called Mask sensitive data to specify what fields (in the request URI, headers or body) should be omitted when sending attack information from a WAF node to the Wallarm Cloud.
+You can apply a special rule called Mask sensitive data to specify what fields (in the request URI, headers or body) should be omitted when sending attack information from a filtering node to the Wallarm Cloud.
 For additional information about masking the data, please see the document or contact Wallarm support team.